 2.4.2.
 Phosphorylation, P", and P"/O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by P_i to form ATP.
 On the other hand, the term phosphorylation is used generally in many contexts, e.g., protein phosphorylation.
-This provides the argument for introducing a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 2): The symbol P" indicates the endergonic (uphill) direction of phosphorylation ADP→ATP, and likewise P" the corresponding exergonic (downhill) hydrolysis ATP→ADP.
+This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP (Figure 2).
+We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP \rightarrow ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP \rightarrow ADP.
 P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the TCA cycle (succinyl-CoA ligase, phosphoglycerate kinase) and phosphorylation of ADP catalyzed by pyruvate kinase, and of GDP phosphorylated by phosphoenolpyruvate carboxykinase.
 Transphosphorylation is performed by adenylate kinase, creatine kinase (mtCK), hexokinase and nucleoside diphosphate kinase.
-In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP ↔ ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
+In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP \leftrightarrow ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.